IDotD/IDotD.github.io/Server-Api.md

 - os : int{} : optimal share values for each difficulty
 - fs : int{} : fair share for each difficulty
 - ap : int : the ap-value
+- types : string[] : the names of the types a boss has

 ## Example: